Local development with Catalyst

 button at the top of the Catalyst console.

-In addition to configuring the Dapr host endpoint, you will also need to provide your application with the API token of its associated App ID.
+In addition to configuring the Dapr host endpoint, you will also need to configure each Dapr application with the API token from its corresponding Catalyst App ID (remote Dapr sidecar).
 This API Token will be sent to the Catalyst APIs as the dapr-api-token

 request header for Catalyst API authentication and App ID request routing.
 Each App ID has a unique API token which can be regenerated as needed.